 - Is there a maximum on the deductible I must pay?

 - What is my co-pay when I see the provider?

 - What is my co-pay if I require treatment?

 - Am I required to use specific laboratories, radiology groups and diagnostic imaging centers?

 Most insurance companies require referrals for specialty care and payment.
 Referrals are often good for only a certain number of visits or for a certain period of time.
 Please make sure you bring your referral forms with you to avoid extra expenses, and the possibility of having to reschedule your appointment.

 You may seek care at the Cancer Institute of New Jersey even when your doctor or the Cancer Institute of New Jersey is not listed as a participating provider or practice.
 This may affect the out of pocket expenses you are required to pay.
 Many insurance companies cover consultations and second opinions.
 It is recommended that you contact your insurance company directly to verify what your financial responsibility will be.

 The Rutgers Cancer Institute of New Jersey offers a variety of payment options, including cash, credit card, money order, cashier’s check, and personal check.
 Payment is required at time of service.
 Payment plans require approval prior to receipt of services.
-Consultations with our Financial Counselors are available in person or by calling 732-235-8067.
+Consultations with our Financial Navigators are available in person or by calling 732-235-8067.